-I simply love making a ball of clay come to life, to give it meaning and expression and soul.
-There is something about it that just never gets old.
-For a few years I exclusively made salt and peppers shakers, a long and one thousand piece meditation on expression and exploration into clay bodies and color.
-More recently I’ve begun to explore dogs, their expression as well fascinates me.
+I love making a ball of clay come to life, to give it meaning and expression and soul.
+It just never gets old.
+For a few years I exclusively made salt and peppers shakers, a long and over one thousand piece ongoing meditation on expression and exploration into clay bodies and color.
+More recently I’ve also begun to explore dogs—their expression as well fascinates me.
+And heck, I love elephants too. ;)

 My work is presently done in mid fire ceramics.
 I use eight different mid fire clay bodies, usually with a clear glaze on top.
 When I want color I use a large assortment of underglazes and again clear glaze on top.

 Salt/pepper on current shaker designs pours out between gaps in the teeth.
 Shakers ($65/pair) are generally about 3"x3" with a hole and plug in the bottom where they can be filled.
-Cups and bowls ($40) are on the small to average size for this kind of ware.
-Dogs are $145 for medium/small—larger TBD.
+Cups and bowls ($40 - $50) are on the small to average size for this kind of ware.
+Dogs and Elephants are $145 for medium/small—larger TBD.

-In terms of my background, I have an MBA, not and MFA and am quite late to the game, stumbling upon clay relatively recently, with my first classes at Oakland's Studio One in 2012.
+In terms of my background, I have an MBA, (not an MFA) and am quite late to the game, stumbling upon clay relatively recently.
+I have no art background wth my first class in ceramics at Oakland's Studio One in 2012.
 In 2015 I joined The Potter's Studio in Berkeley as a member and recently have joined the studio also as part-time staff.

 Thank you for visiting! :)